100 Notable alumni of

 -

-Kristjan Järvi is an Estonian American conductor, composer and producer.
+Kristjan Järvi is an Estonian conductor, composer and producer.
 Born in Tallinn, Estonia, he is the younger son of the conductor Neeme Järvi and brother of conductor Paavo Järvi and flutist Maarika Järvi.

 -